 The University of Colorado, Boulder’s Department of Applied Mathematics is one of the leading applied mathematics departments in the world.
 In fact, in a recent National Research Ranking, the Department was ranked amongst the top ten in many measures.
 With internationally recognized faculty and a strong commitment to its graduate program, the Department of Applied Mathematics at CU Boulder strives to provide graduate students with a high quality education and training in applied mathematics while preparing them for careers in industry, laboratories, and academia.

 The Department fosters extensive interaction between students and faculty to provide a tailored educational experience in applied mathematics.
 Currently, the Department has 24 internationally recognized research faculty, a number of whom are fellows of professional societies, including the Society for Industrial and Applied Mathematics, the American Mathematical Society, the American Statistical Association, and the American Physical Society.
-The Department’s research broadly falls under the following five areas:
+The Department’s research broadly falls under the following six areas:

 In addition, the department has 35 affiliated faculty from other academic departments and colleges.
 A Ph.D. student may be advised by core research faculty or co-advised by an affiliate involved in applied mathematics, which creates a definitively unique learning experience in many areas of the physical, biological, social, computational, or engineering sciences.
 With the research breadth of such a diverse faculty, a student can explore their academic and research interests by engaging in numerous exciting projects.
 CU Applied Mathematics Ph.D. students go on to successful research and/or teaching oriented careers in academia, industry, and government labs.